top of page

 DEVICES

 The devices subgroup is a new research direction planned to be integrated into the group.
-It aims to focus on developing wearable and implantable device platforms for biosensing strategies, thus, successful integration will be achieved for the translation of the research into application.
+It aims to focus on developing wearable and implantable device platforms for biosensing strategies; thus, successful integration will be achieved for the translation of the research into an application.
 This subgroup mainly has two directions: (I) wearable devices and (II) implantable devices.
-Initial emphasis will be more on the flexible, soft wearable devices as some initial work has already been conducted.
+Initial emphasis will be more on the flexible, soft wearable devices, as some initial work has already been conducted.

 Artboard 1.png